Exploring Edfu's Magnificent Temple of Horus

-Don't Miss: the mural reliefs upon the walls here depict the procession of priests, headed by the king, ascending (east side) and descending (west side).
+Don't Miss: the mural reliefs upon the walls here depict the procession of priests, headed by the pharaoh, ascending (east side) and descending (west side).

 The First Antechamber leads onto the Second Antechamber with a small court of offerings.
 This room would be the priests' last port of call to make offerings to the gods before entering the holy of holies itself in the Sanctuary.